RSamaium/CanvasEngine/docs/presets/weather.md

 ## Overview

 The Weather component creates realistic weather effects using WebGL shaders.
-It supports multiple weather types including rain and snow, with customizable parameters for wind influence, density, and speed control.
+It supports multiple weather types including rain, snow, and fog, with customizable parameters for wind influence, density, and speed control.
 The effects are inspired by Zelda-style weather systems and provide beautiful, performant weather overlays for your games.

 ## Features

-- **Multiple Weather Effects**: Support for rain and snow with different visual characteristics
+- **Multiple Weather Effects**: Support for rain, snow, and fog with different visual characteristics
 - **Procedural Generation**: Weather particles are generated using hash functions for natural randomness
 - **Wind Simulation**: Particles are affected by wind direction and strength as they fall
 - **Density Control**: Adjust the number of visible particles from light to heavy weather